 It is the path of wisdom or knowledge in the Integral Yoga.
 Jnana Yoga is related in search of the truth.
 Different types of study, analysis, awareness, etc are required to proceed towards the path of truth.
 The ceaseless effort of knowing the truth helps the practitioners to stop identifying themselves with their bodies and minds, and realize the unchanging “witness” within.
 Jnana yoga focuses on separating the self from mind, body, and situation; and understanding the self as a permanent observer.
 This path is comparatively difficult.
 Janan Yoga helps to be free from delusion about the self and world.
 To awaken consciousness and awareness, Integral Yogi’s practice reflection, self-inquiry, study, and meditation.
 A part of the mind stands back and observes; this part of the mind is the witness to everything.

 It is the yoga of repeating mantra or name of God.
 In Bhagawat Geeta, Lord Krishna says, “Yajnanam Japa-Yajnosmi-Among Yajnas I am Japa Yajna.
 Swami Satchidananda advised that Japa Yoga is one of the easiest methods to develop a successful meditation.
 Jnana Yoga requires mental sharpness while Japa Yoga does not require it.
 So it is an easy method for all.
 Mantra has divine power.
 When one continuously enchants mantra, that mantra creates “cosmic vibration” in the space.
 His mental and spiritual body adapts to cosmic vibration.
 It creates the path to the goal.
 There are various types of Mantras.
 However, mantras received during initiation could be more beneficial.
-It is not necessary that mantras should have meaning.
+It is not necessary that mantras should have some meaning.
 Repeating any types of mantra with devotion can be a mantra.